 Other McLaughlin plat residents in 1916 included Sam Conroy, who was born in Wisconsin of Irish parents, and was building a new house at 3239 NE 87th Street.
 Mr. Conroy became well-known in the neighborhood for his work with draft horses to do grading and excavations.
 He would dig basements with a horse-drawn scoop shovel, create driveways and plow gardens to turn over the soil in the spring.

-At the time that the Deerys moved to their house on NE 86th Street, another nearby family was Lores & Hanna Goodwin of 3248 NE 89th Street, one of the earliest families in the neighborhood as they had come before 1910.
+At the time that the Deerys moved to their house at 3203 NE 86th Street, another nearby family was Lores & Hanna Goodwin of 3248 NE 89th Street, one of the earliest families in the neighborhood as they had come before 1910.
 Hanna was from England.

 Lores Goodwin was one of the earliest known residents of the neighborhood who drove a car, as a newspaper report of 1910 told of his driving downtown to ask for City help with putting out a fire.